 The term leukemia comes from the Greek words for "white" (leukos) and "blood" (haima).
-Leukemia is a malignant disease, or cancer (an abnormal growth of cells) of the blood and bone marrow.
-Unlike other cancers, leukemia does not produce a mass, called a tumor, but results in the overproduction of abnormal white blood cells.
+Leukemia is a cancer (an abnormal growth of cells) of the blood and bone marrow.
+Unlike other cancers, leukemia does not produce a mass (tumor), but results in the overproduction of abnormal white blood cells.

-Leukemia begins in the immature, or developing, cells of the bone marrow, which is the soft, spongy tissue found in the central cavities of bones.
+Leukemia begins in the immature or developing cells of the bone marrow, the soft, spongy tissue found in the central cavities of bones.
 The bone marrow produces all types of blood cells: red blood cells that carry oxygen and other materials to the tissues of the body, white blood cells that fight infection, and platelets that help the blood clot.
 Hundreds of billions of new blood cells are produced in the bone marrow each day, providing the body with a constant supply of fresh, healthy cells.

 In a patient with leukemia, many of the white blood cells produced in the bone marrow do not mature normally.
 These abnormal cells, called leukemic cells, are unable to fight infection the way healthy white cells can.
 As they accumulate, the leukemic cells also interfere with the production of other blood cells.
 Eventually, the body has too few red cells for supplying oxygen to the body's tissues, too few platelets for proper clotting and too few healthy white cells for fighting infection.
 As a result, people with leukemia are at risk for bruising, bleeding and infections.

 Leukemia often is considered a disease of children, yet it actually affects far more adults.
 In fact, the frequency of the disease increases with age.
 Leukemia is more common in men than in women, and more common in Caucasians than in African-Americans.
 Almost 30,000 cases are diagnosed in the United States each year.